 Purity of Federal ‘Organic’ Label Is Questioned

 USDA Organic labeled food is a system used to help identify foods that are organic.
 Congress adopted the organics law in 2002 after farmers and consumers demanded uniform standards for produce, dairy and meat.
 The law banned synthetics, pesticides and genetic engineering from foods that would bear a federal organic label.
 It also required annual testing for pesticides.
 And it was aimed at preventing producers from falsely claiming their foods were organic.
+However, there is concern that the label may have become meaningless.
+‘If we don't protect the brand, the organic label, the program is finished.
+It could disappear overnight’ Sen. Patrick Leahy stated.
+Here are some of the revelations from the Washington Post article:- ‘Organic’ beer has non-organic hops.

 - ‘Organic’ baby food has synthetic fatty acids.